microsoft/WhatTheHack/067-FabricLakehouse/Student/Challenge-01.md

 - The WA coast can be a dangerous place.
 Be sure to **check the swell** before heading out!
 - Spatial data doesn't just cover the land.
 But shapefiles can be tricky to work with without the right tools.
 Maybe ask a geo-savvy [friend for help?](https://en.wikipedia.org/wiki/Giant_panda) (Too obscure?
 Hint: ``geopandas``)
 - Don't be put off by a registration page, many organisations are happy to share their data, but they like to know who with.
 But if you don't want to share your details, there's an *ocean* of other sources to choose from.
+- Seas too rough?
+Lost at sea?
+Really run aground with not a parrot or a cracker to help?
+Your friendly coach has already been out on the boat this morning and has a few ideas to get you started.
+If you're really really stuck, what hidden treasure lurks in your Lake already?